 Durable.
 Although bamboo cups have similar feel to paper/cardboard, they do not need that nasty thin plastic layer on the inner side, because it is non-GMO cornstarch and resin that make the cup hard, long-lasting and leak-proof.
 Also coffee-lovers believe that bamboo cups don’t add “paper taste” to your coffee.

 So, if we are talking about being environmentally friendly, obviously, bamboo is super hard to beat.

 Of course, bamboo cups aren’t the only option when it comes to reusable cups and there are aspects in which they can be outplayed by other more heavy-duty variants.
 If you are not sure whether to get one or not, you might want to consider the following drawbacks to bamboo cups:

-Bamboo coffee cup isn’t 100% leak-proof.
-This means that if it is full and you lay it down in your bag it will leak for sure.
+- Bamboo coffee cup isn’t 100% leak-proof.
+This means that if it is full and you lay it down in your bag it may leak through the tiny hole in the middle that lets air in or through the sipping hole if you forget to put the plug stopper in.
 But there won’t be any leaking happening if you just carry it around or place it in a cup holder, as long as you cover it with its lid with a sipping hole.
 Some bamboo cups have plug stoppers on the lids.
 There are even special stopper sticks that you can buy separately if your cup doesn’t have one.